Alan Keely: Early life and education

-Senior career
+Playing career

-Prior to attending UCSB, Keely began his senior career with Shelbourne F.C. in 2001 who were then under the management of his father, Dermot.
+Before attending UCSB, Keely began his senior career with Shelbourne F.C. in 2001 who was then under the management of his father, Dermot.
 He made one senior appearance for Shelbourne in 2001–02 season during a League of Ireland Cup match against Shamrock Rovers on 29 October 2001.

-Keely left Santa Barbara after his first season, opting to return to Ireland.
+Keely left Santa Barbara after his first season, returning to Ireland.
 It was announced in January 2003 that he signed with Kildare County F.C. for the 2003 League of Ireland season.
 He suffered a serious groin injury mid-season and finished the season with 15 appearances for the club.

 Ahead of the 2004 League of Ireland season, Keely joined Dublin City F.C. as a free agent.
 Unable to crack the first team squad, he was transfer listed, then released, by manager Roddy Collins.
 Despite interest from Dundalk F.C. manager Jim Gannon, Keely signed with Finn Harps F.C. shortly after.
 He featured for Finn Harps to close out the season.

 With his father Dermot named manager at Dublin City, Keely rejoined the club in November 2004 for the forthcoming 2005 League of Ireland season.
 He remained with Dublin City through July 2006 when, 17 league games into the season, the club stopped trading and ceased to exist as a football team.

 After the club's demise, Waterford United F.C. signed Keely and two of his Dublin City teammates in August 2006.
 In December 2006, he re-signed for another year with Waterford for the 2007 League of Ireland.

 In July 2007, Keely re-joined Shelbourne F.C.
 He departed the club at the end of the 2009 season.
-In his three seasons at Shelbourne, Keely made 61 league and cup appearances, and scored one goal.
+In his three seasons at Shelbourne, Keely made 61 league and cup appearances and scored one goal.